 The regatta will be governed by the rules as defined in The Racing Rules of Sailing, and boats will be rated using the IRC handicap.
 There will be four monohull classes, split on handicap.

 In the 2019 race, for the first time for many years, eligibility has been widened to include multihulls.

 The race will start from Falmouth at 1200 BST on Saturday on 1 June 2019.
 Classes will start in the order at the times given in sailing instructions.

 The return leg from Ponta Delgada will start at 1350 local time on Tuesday 18 June 2019.

-Entry has been open since 1st April 2017 and may be made for the standard fee until 31st January 2019.
+Entry has been open since 1st April 2017 and could be made for the standard fee until 31st January 2019.
 A grace period for delayed payments has been granted for the whole of February as a number of problems have been encountered by some entrants. (a late entry fee will be payable from the beginning of March).
 The cut off date for late entries is 1st May 2019.